 In recent years, Florida has implemented some of the toughest immigration laws in the nation.

-SB1718 made headlines when it passed last year.
-The sweeping bill did several things, including crack down on undocumented labor and mandate hospitals that accept Medicaid to ask emergency room patients their immigration status.
+The 2023 bill (SB 1718) made headlines when it became law.
+The sweeping legislation did several things, including crack down on undocumented labor and mandate hospitals that accept Medicaid to ask emergency room patients their immigration status.

-Immigrant advocates said they've had to clear up misconceptions about the bill when it first passed.
+Immigrantion advocates said they've had to clear up misconceptions about the law.
 For example, patients can decline to answer questions about their immigration status.

-And the provision that requires employers to check their employees' immigration status through E-Verify applies to those hired after the bill went into effect in July.
-Though, if an employer finds out a worker is undocumented, they must fire them.
+And a provision that requires employers to check their employees' immigration status through E-Verify applies to those hired after the law went into effect in July 2023.
+However, a worker must be fired if found to be undocumented.

 ALSO READ: Two brothers in Tampa share their experience growing up undocumented

-Also, part of the bill that made it a felony to drive undocumented individuals into the state has since been blocked by a federal judge.
+Also, part of the law that made it a felony to drive undocumented individuals into the state has been blocked by a federal judge.

-But a University of South Florida survey shows that the law has already instilled fears into the immigrant community and has had far-reaching chilling effects.
+But a University of South Florida survey shows the law has instilled fears into the local immigrant community and lead to other far-reaching effects.

-The survey was conducted between May and July 2024 with 466 participants in Hillsborough County.
-They included undocumented immigrants, asylum seekers, those with visas, temporary protected status, permanent legal residents and U.S. citizens who are children of immigrants.
+The survey was conducted between May and July with 466 participants in Hillsborough County.
+They included undocumented immigrants, asylum seekers, those with visas, those temporary protected status, permanent legal residents and U.S. citizens who are children of undocumented immigrants.

 Concerns over access to health services

-Many who took the survey said they experienced increased levels of anxiety and psychological distress.
+Many who took the survey said they experienced increased levels of anxiety and psychological distress because of the law.
 A portion also said they were hesitant to drive.

 More than half said they were concerned about accessing health and medical services, as well as educational services for themselves or their children.